 The supporters say yes.
 Homeopathic remedies may be much cheaper than conventional medicine.
 For example, Boiron is a well-known French homeopathic pharmaceutical.
 A bottle of 60 Sleepcalm tablets from them costs around 13 dollars, which is more affordable than many sleep aids.

-However, note that the ingredients are so heavily diluted that the pills have mostly sugar, water, or alcohol.
-The production costs, therefore, are also very low, with inadequate research to prove their claims.
+However, note that the ingredients are so heavily diluted that its production costs are also very low.
 Also, with no FDA approval, production is not subjected to meet rigorous compliance standards.

 How to get started with homeopathy?